Icelandic Magic & Witchcraft

 Our trip will also take us to filming locations for popular movies and TV shows such as Thor: The Dark World, The Secret Life of Walter Mitty, Journey to the Center of the Earth, Captain America: Civil War, and Game of Thrones.

-Let’s chase the Aurora Borealis on a magical springtime retreat in Iceland
+Chase the Aurora Borealis on a magical springtime retreat in Iceland

 Retreat Highlights